julianxhokaxhiu/FFNx/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report 🐞
 about: Create a report to help us improve.
-If you come here from a 7th Heaven crash, DO NOT open an issue here.
-Your ticket will be closed IMMEDIATELY!
+If you come here from a 7th Heaven crash, DO NOT open an issue, as it will be closed IMMEDIATELY.
+Consider opening a discussion thread instead!
 title: "[ GAME ] ISSUE"
 labels: bug
 assignees: ""